vsowjanyarani/doc/README.md

           This job has pipeline script which will pull node image that created in dev-jenkinsjob from ECR ,attaching new tag and upload the image to ECR.
 Integrated to git with jenkins to trigger automaticaly when there is merge happens to main branch ,integrated to slack channel to get alert on job fails and deployed 1 replica with helm install and qa-values.yaml file.

  prod-jenkinJob -
          This job has pipeline script which will pull node image that created in qa environment from ECR and attaching new tag and upload the image to ECR.
-Integrated git with jenkins to trigger automaticaly when there is merge happens to main branch,integrated to slack channel to get alert on job fails and and deployed 1 replica with helm install and prod-values.yaml file.
+Integrated git with jenkins to trigger automaticaly when there is merge happens to main branch,integrated to slack channel to get alert on job fails and and deployed 2 replicas with helm install and prod-values.yaml file.

 ![jenkins](https://github.com/vsowjanyarani/doc/blob/main/jenkinsjob3.png?raw=true"jenkinsjobs")